File Operations Toolkit

 from marsys.models import ModelConfig

-from marsys.environment import create_file_operation_tools
+from marsys.environment.filesystem import RunFileSystem

-# Create model configuration
+# Create model configuration (example using OpenRouter)

 model_config = ModelConfig(